Psychoanalytic Psychotherapy Training Program (SF-PPTP)

 SF-PPTP and Foundations consider consistent class attendance throughout the program to be crucial for developing each trainee’s coherent understanding of clinical and theoretical material, as well as for the development and maintenance of each cohort’s group cohesion and identity.
 Therefore:

 If minimum class attendance requirements are not met for a particular course, a student will need either to complete make-up work for that course or to pause participation in the program until the following year, when that course can be re-taken before continuing onto subsequent courses.
-See the SF-PPTP Training Manual on this webpage for a full description of the Attendance Policy.
+The online SF-PPTP Manual contains complete information about how the program tracks seminar attendance and case conference attendance.

 Before applying, please consider whether — barring unforeseeable and unlikely circumstances — you can make a firm attendance commitment as described above.
 Circumstances that have posed a challenge to attendance in the past include (1) professional responsibilities such as planned application to fellowships, demanding jobs, or call schedules that would prevent Tuesday-evening attendance more than occasionally; (2) time-consuming or unpredictable personal commitments; and (3) personal circumstances such as travel plans, planned leaves of absence, or a partner’s relocation away from the Bay Area.
-If you anticipate that these or similar circumstances may prevent you from beginning the program or from attending consistently throughout the program, we ask that you contact the Curriculum Chair Ruth Simon at ruthsimonphd@gmail.com or Program Chair Lara Weyland at lara@drlaraweyland.com to discuss your situation before you apply.
+If you anticipate that these or similar circumstances may prevent you from beginning the program or from attending consistently throughout the program, please contact Acting Program Chair Maria Longuemare (click to email) to discuss your situation before you apply.

 SF-PPTP / Foundations Trainees Commit to Attending Classes in Person at 444 Natoma in San Francisco